opendatahub-io/kserve/docs/odh/oci-model-storage.md

 the container.
 Once the OCI image is built and published in a registry, it can be deployed on the cluster.

-The ODH projects provides configurations for the vLLM model server, which supports running the Granite model.
+The ODH project provides configurations for the vLLM model server, which supports running the Granite model.
 Thus, this guide will use this model server to demonstrate how to deploy the Granite model stored in an OCI image.